docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Standard Parameters
 ================================================================================

-A pointer to this structure is sent from the host application to the plug-in with every selector.
+A pointer to this structure is sent from the host application to the plugin with every selector.

 .. code-block:: cpp